-CaRMS Cost Other Costs R1 Match Participation Fee: \$296.84 (includes Medical Council of Canada applications to 4 programs) Each additional Qualifying Exam (MCCQE) Part 1 program is \$55 plus applicable taxes application fee: \$1,330 • ERAS Handling fee: \$284.50 New for 2021!
-For programs with multiple training sites at a university, the program application fee is charged for Note: Due to the cancellation of travelling the first site an applicant applies to.
-Any other sites they electives, AFMC fees and administrative apply to within the same discipline at that university are fees for electives are not listed not subject to an additional program application fee.
+CaRMS Cost Other Costs • R1 Match Participation Fee: \$290.84 (includes applications to 4 programs) Each additional program is \$59.49 plus applicable taxes For programs with multiple training sites at a university, the program application fee is charged for the first site an applicant applies to.
+Any other sites they apply to within the same discipline at that university are not subject to an additional program application fee.
+Medical Council of Canada Qualifying Exam (MCCQE) Part 1 application fee: \$1,420 ERAS Handling fee: \$307.72 Association of Faculties of Medicine of Canada (AFMC) online portal registration fee: \$250 Administrative fee for elective applications (cost varies depending on school): \$50-100 • Elective experience (travel estimate): \$2,000

-Keep in mind that these figures are for 2021- 2022 and should be re-evaluated for subsequent years.
+Keep in mind that these figures are for 2023-2024 and should be re-evaluated for subsequent years.